MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/faq-email-tracking.md

 though it was the last created

-**Example 3:**
+**Example 3**

-- 2 Contacts and 1 Account exist with the same email address
+- Two contacts and one account exist with the same email address
-- The tracking user owns both Contacts and the Account
+- The tracking user owns both contacts and the account
-- The Account was created before the Account
+- The account was created before the account

 The sender will resolve to the first created Contact

 **Example 4:**

-- 2 contacts and 1 Account exist with the same email address
+- Two contacts and 1 account exist with the same email address
-- The tracking user does not own either Contact, but does own the Account
+- The tracking user does not own either contact, but does own the account

-The sender will resolve to the Account
+The sender will resolve to the account.

 **Incoming Recipient Examples:**

-Here are some **additional points** on how it resolves recipient records in the **To or CC field** of an **incoming email**:
+Here's **additional points** on how it resolves recipient records in the **To or CC field** of an **incoming email**:

-If there is an **inactive** user in the recipients line, the Dynamics 365 App for Outlook may show that the user matches the email, but when you track, the promotion will not resolve to that email for the inactive user and it will show up in red as unresolved.
+- If there is an **inactive** user in the recipients line, the Dynamics 365 App for Outlook may show that the user matches the email, but when you track, the promotion will not resolve to that email for the inactive user and it will show up in red as unresolved.
 It will not resolve to inactive users regardless of the **ResolveForInactiveEntities** setting.

-If the email address is tied to an active user, it will display that in the Dynamics 365 App for Outlook recipients pane, but it will still resolve to each active Dynamics 365 record with that email address once it is promoted.
+- If the email address is tied to an active user, it will display that in the Dynamics 365 App for Outlook recipients pane, but it will still resolve to each active Dynamics 365 record with that email address once it is promoted.
 If the **ResolveForInactiveEntities** setting is True, it will also resolve to inactive entity records except Users.

-The Dynamics 365 App for Outlook will only show one of these records in the recipients pane, but in Dynamics 365, it will resolve to all records with that email address on incoming emails as long as **Set To,cc,bcc fields to unresolved values if multiple matches are found** is set to No in System Settings
+- The Dynamics 365 App for Outlook will only show one of these records in the recipients pane, but in Dynamics 365, it will resolve to all records with that email address on incoming emails as long as **Set To,cc,bcc fields to unresolved values if multiple matches are found** is set to No in System Settings

 Here are some **additional points** on how the **To or CC field** resolves on a **tracked sent item**:

-If the user is active and there is a contact, it will resolve to both records, although it will show resolved to the user in the Dynamics 365 App for Outlook.
+- If the user is active and there is a contact, it will resolve to both records, although it will show resolved to the user in the Dynamics 365 App for Outlook.
 It will resolve to all active records that match that email address or also inactive records if you have enabled **ResolveForInactiveEntities**.
 You can see below it resolves to an Account, User, Contact and Lead.

-If the User is Inactive, it may appear that the record is found/resolved in the Dynamics 365 App for Outlook, however, when the item promotes into Dynamics 365, it will show up as unresolved
+- If the User is Inactive, it may appear that the record is found/resolved in the Dynamics 365 App for Outlook, however, when the item promotes into Dynamics 365, it will show up as unresolved

 ## 3. If a Contact has multiple email address fields populated, which email will receive the email when sent directly from Dynamics 365?